OnePhraseBlues/rock_paper_scissors/README.md

-Things left to do:
+Things to do:

--scoreboard not functional
+-div buttonInterface: buttons will be dynamically created/removed on js instead of html

 Proposal: